Donate

 Notice here, Jesus says “anyone” and “whoever.”

 During Jan’s portion of the presentation, she talked about the Nativity – the birth story of Jesus – so she mentioned the angels praising God.
-At some point – either when they were walking into the class or while Jan was talking about the angels – one of the girls from the Aboriginal class began quietly singing something in Chinese.
+At some point during that first Friday presentation, one of the girls from the Aboriginal class began singing something in Chinese.
 When our time with them was almost over, this young lady asked if their group could share the song with the class.
 Although a few of them had left early, the others wanted to sing, and the teachers gave their approval.
 So, the Aboriginal students began to sing in Chinese.

 Of course, Jan and I had no idea what they were singing … until they came to one word that we knew very well.
-This is what it looks like in Chinese: 哈利路亚.
+This is what it looks like in traditional Chinese characters: 哈利路亞.

 Later, Lydia told our team, “I teased them that the angels were probably singing the same song the night He was born, but a bit better.”
 The Aboriginal students leading that song in the classroom was a miracle itself; we could not have asked them to sing it, but because they asked, the teachers allowed it.
 Not only that, but the Aboriginal students encouraged the other class to sing along!
-Here is a link to the whole song as performed by a worship band.
-The lyrics to the song “Praise the Lord” are:
+I don’t know if you heard the volume increase or not, but due to this young lady’s encouragement, some of the others joined in!
+Were they sincere?
+If you could see the video, you would know that many were not singing the words out of any sense of worship or faith, and some just sat there unaffected.
+(It reminded me of many Americans in our worship services …)

 We have come to worship and to praise You with our songs